Nissan Rogue: Safety

-Third generation (T33; 2020)
+Third generation (T33; 2021)

 The third generation Rogue was revealed in North America on 15 June 2020.
 Production in the United States began on 22 September 2020, and the vehicle arrived at Nissan dealerships in the United States in late October.

 It is claimed to be built on a new platform, while the dimensions are similar to its predecessor.
 It has a more distinctive exterior design, punctuated by a boxier, more squared-off front end and recognizable LED lighting signatures along with two-tone exterior color combinations.

-The QR25DE engine used in the previous two generations has been replaced with a new direct-injected PR25DD engine paired with a CVT.
-The flagship Platinum model featuring a 12.3-inch digital gauge cluster, quilted semi-aniline leather upholstery, heated rear seats and wireless Apple CarPlay and Android Auto (late availability) joins the pre-existing S, SV and SL trim levels.
+The QR25DE engine used in the previous two generations has been replaced with a new direct-injected PR25DD engine making 181 hp, paired with a CVT.
+The flagship Platinum model features a 12.3-inch digital gauge cluster, quilted semi-aniline leather upholstery, heated rear seats and wireless Apple CarPlay and Android Auto (late availability) joins the pre-existing S, SV and SL trim levels.
 The interior has also been revised with an electronic shifter setup and an 8- or 9-inch infotainment screen.

 For the 2022 model year, the Rogue received a powertrain update, except for the Canadian base model.
 The 2.5-liter PR25DD four-cylinder was replaced by a 1.5-liter KR15DDT three-cylinder variable-compression turbocharged (VC-Turbo) engine, which is more powerful with 201 hp and 225 lbft of torque, while being more efficient.
 The Xtronic CVT transmission also was given an update; this gave the CVT a 17 percent higher gear ratio spread and reduced the internal friction by 32 percent.

+2024 refresh

+The Rogue facelift was unveiled on 16 October 2023, for the 2024 model year.
+It features a redesigned front fascia and rear fascia.
+The interior gets a 12.3-inch touchscreen with Google Built-In for the SL and Platinum models.
+The 2.5-liter PR25DD four-cylinder was fully dropped in Canada in favor of the 1.5-liter KR15DDT three-cylinder.

+KR15DDT engine NHTSA investigation

+On December 13, 2023, the NHTSA opened an investigation into customer complaints of engine failure in the Nissan's KR15DDT and KR20DDET engines, the former being used since the Nissan Rogue update in 2022.
+The complaints allege engine failure, loss of motive power, engine knock, or noise and/or metal chunks and shavings being found in the oil pan of vehicles with these engines.
+The cause appears to be seizures and damages to the main bearings and L-links.
+Nissan stated that they are attempting to address these failures by changing their manufacturing process.